 These are very much performance-focused soccer through and through.

-The flexible outsole in specific makes it easy to navigate the pitch at full speed, to pivot on the fly, and to move in any direction – with the freedom to strike or receive a pass at any time – in a way that’s tough to pull off with other soccer cleats.
+The flexible outsole, in specific, makes it easy to navigate the pitch at full speed, pivot on the fly, and move in any direction – with the freedom to strike or receive a pass at any time – in a way that’s tough to pull off with other soccer cleats.

 Pros and Cons